Solving Inverse Problems with Flow-based Models via Model Predictive Control: Validating optimality guarantees with a toy example

 where $\vx_{\text{corner}}$ denotes the coordinates of the lower-right corner of the hexagon.
 While the learned flow alone produces samples uniformly along the hexagon's boundary, the MPC controller biases the otherwise affine transport path toward the selected corner, providing a concrete and interpretable setting in which to assess the optimality guarantees of Theorem~\ref{thm:rhc_optimality}.

-Figure \ref{fig:2d_toy_visual} shows the results of this experiment.
+\paragraph{MPC-RHC} We first present results for MPC-RHC in Figure \ref{fig:2d_toy_visual}.
 Recall that at time step $t$, MPC-RHC plans the remaining trajectory as an Euler discretisation of $\vx_{[t, 1]}$ with $K$ steps.
 It may be observed that the MPC-RHC methods approximate the globally optimal control as $K$ increases.
 Further, all methods achieve the desired target point while balancing control energy and the terminal loss.
 Figure \ref{fig:2d_toy_convergence} demonstrates empirically that the error to the globally optimal control decreases as $K$ increases, while Figure \ref{fig:2d_toy_error} demonstrates that as $K$ increases, the method finds a stable balance between control regularisation and satisfying the terminal objective.

+\paragraph{MPC-$\Delta t$} For MPC-$\Delta t$ we use a single Euler step approximation for the value functions, see \eqref{eq:value_fun_approx}.
+For this 2D example, we can numerically solve the Hamilton–Jacobi–Bellman (HJB) equation using a semi-Lagrangian scheme that propagates the value function.
+This yields both the value function and the optimal control.
+In Figure~\ref{fig:hexagon_delta_t} we compare this true value function against the one step approximation.
+At early times ($t \approx 0$) the discrepancy is large, but is decreases as time progresses.
+Due to this discrepancy at small times we do not recover the global optimal control.
+However, as time increases the MPC-$\Delta t$ control follows the global control, see also (f) in Figure~\ref{fig:hexagon_delta_t}.